andyhasit/turboshell/README.md

 ## What does it do?

-Turboshell lets you do two things:
+Turboshell is a *tool* which lets you do two things:

 #### 1. Generate shell aliases using python